gjolly/immutable-ubuntu/README.md

  * Generate a UKI (Unified Kernel Image) that includes:
    * The kernel present on the boot partition (or in `/boot` on the root filesystem).
    * The initramfs present on the boot partition (or in `/boot` on the root filesystem).
-   * The kernel command line from `image-metadata.yaml`, with the verity root hash and root filesystem UUID appended, along with `systemd.volatile=overlay`.
+   * The kernel command line from `image-metadata.yaml`, with the verity root hash and root filesystem UUID appended, and optionally `immutable-ubuntu.overlay=<dirs>` if `--volatile-dirs` is specified.
  * Move the UKI in `/EFI/BOOT/BOOTX64.EFI` on the EFI system partition.

 ## Notes

  * `/run` and `/tmp` will be mounted as tmpfs by systemd.
- * `/var` will be managed via `systemd.volatile=overlay`: systemd sets up an overlayfs with the read-only `/var` from the rootfs as the lower layer, so existing content (e.g. `/var/lib/dpkg`) remains visible while writes go to a tmpfs upper layer.
+ * Writable overlays are opt-in: pass `--volatile-dirs var,etc` (or any comma-separated list) to `freeze` to make those directories writable at runtime.
+The initramfs `local-bottom` script sets up a tmpfs-backed overlayfs for each listed directory before `switch_root`, leaving the rest of the verity root truly read-only.
  * The `machine-id` file will be automatically bind-mounted from `/run` by systemd.
- * The rootfs passed to `freeze` must be an offline snapshot of the system on which `prepare` was run, since `freeze` relies on the initramfs hook and `/etc/immutable-ubuntu/cmdline` written by `prepare`.
+ * The rootfs passed to `freeze` must be an offline snapshot of the system on which `prepare` was run, since `freeze` relies on the initramfs hook and `/etc/immutable-ubuntu/image-metadata.yaml` written by `prepare`.

 ## AWS Attestable AMIs